 Sleeve Length: sleeveless

 CONDITION: Very good to excellent.
 There is a thin 3" pull in the fabric on the left side of the bodice which you can view here: (View this photo) and the zipper sticks a bit, especially toward the top.
-The dress has been recently dry cleaned and is ready to wear, although it does have a very faint "storage" scent that could probably be solved with a day out in the sun & fresh air.
+The dress has been recently dry cleaned and is ready to wear.